Dr Daniel Wilson

 Bio

-Daniel works on the Living with Machines project: a radical collaboration between historians, curators, data scientists and computational linguists exploring the industrial revolution in Britain during the long nineteenth century using digitised sources.
+Prior to being appointed a Turing Research Fellow, Daniel was Senior Research Associate on the Living with Machines project: a radical collaboration between historians, curators, data scientists and computational linguists.
+The project explored the industrial revolution in Britain using digital methods, including computer vision on historical map collections.

-Prior to joining the Turing, Daniel worked on the 'Technology & Democracy' project at CRASSH in Cambridge – an inquiry into the politics of the digital – alongside David Runciman and John Naughton.
-He continues to teach occasionally in the Department of History and Philosophy of Science at Cambridge.
+Before joining the Turing, Daniel worked on the 'Technology & Democracy' project at CRASSH in Cambridge – an inquiry into the politics of the digital – alongside David Runciman and John Naughton.

 Research interests

-Daniel's work is in the tradition of STS (Science & Technology Studies) and includes an interest in data provenance, digital archives, new approaches and pipelines for large collections of 19th-century maps and texts, including language models and computer vision.
-He collaborates daily with research software engineers, curators and librarians.
+Daniel's work is in the tradition of STS (Science & Technology Studies) and includes interests in the politics of technology, in data provenance, and in developing new approaches for working with large collections of 19th-century maps and texts.
+Daniel continues to nurture a long-term interest in Humphrey Jennings's Pandaemonium and collaborates daily with research software engineers, curators and librarians to develop new forms of data-driven historical research.